We all have emotional ties to food:

 Preaching food as fuel is narrow-minded at best and ignorant at worst:

-1. It belittles centuries of culture.
+1. It belittles centuries of history and culture.

 Emotional eating is not inherently problematic, it’s just misunderstood.